The loop macro performs iteration.

 and determines the minimum value obtained by evaluating that form.

-By default, the minimum value is returned when the loop
+By default, the minimum value is returned when the loop finishes.

-The maximize
+The maximize (or maximizing) construct

 takes one form in its clause